aniubom/BI-demo/docs/04_dashboard-design.md

   A bar chart grouped by age bracket
   A pie chart showing gender split
   A map showing customer count by state
-When I
-Then I should be able to apply filters for policy status and premium tier ??

   → Demographic section